CSC3170-2022Fall/project-team-1/README.md

 <!-- You should remove the terms/sentence that is not necessary considering your option/branch/difficulty choice -->

-After thorough discussion, our team made the choice and the specification information is listed below:
+After a thorough discussion, our team made a choice, and the specification information is listed below:

 - Our option choice is: **Option 1**
 - Our branch choice is: **Branch 1**